 Institutional policies for the Federal Work-Study Program allow eligible work-study students to apply for a position of their choice.
 Each academic year, ALL eligible workstudy students must apply online for work-study positions by viewing the job openings and completing an online application beginning the first Monday in August.
 Students may earn up to the amount awarded on the award letter and are paid by check twice a month.
 The amount of each check will be based on the number of hours the student worked within the pay period.

 - Must be awarded Federal Work-Study

 - Must be full-time, degree-seeking, and maintain satisfactory academic progress

 TO APPLY: Eligible students should go online to www.vwu.edu and click on the link for "WebAdvisor," then Work-Study application to view available work-study positions.
 Please note: The number of positions is limited and positions are competitive; therefore, work-study

 positions are not guaranteed.

-Features of Participating with the Federal Wor k-Study Program
+Benefits of the Federal Work-Study Program

 - You will have the opportunity to select from a listing of job openings.